tanisha1401/DevConnector/README.md

 then
 >npm install

-Open another terminal node and give command
+Open 2nd terminal node and give command
 >npm install

-then in the second terminal(sourse folder) run
+then in the 'second terminal(sourse folder)' run
 >npm run dev

 We can also give commands for server or client run using proper command.